coder/semhub/packages/wrangler/README.md

 1. 5-minute interval: a cron to ensure that there will be at most 5-minute delay before the next repo is initialized and `init.workflow.ts` to actually initialize the repo recursively.
 Repos are initialized one-at-a-time. `init.workflow.ts` actually calls `embedding/update.workflow.ts` to create embeddings (because these are subrequests-intensive).
 2. 10-minute interval: a cron to keep the repos of issues in sync by invoking `issue/cron.workflow.ts`, which loops through all repos one-at-a-time.
 3. 15-minute interval: a cron to keep the embeddings of issues in sync by invoking `embedding/update.workflow.ts`, which recursively processes out-of-sync issues until they are all in sync.

+## For future extensions

+- Rate limiting
+- Multiple ongoing init and cron at the same time